 B vitamins are also essential for the functioning of a healthy immune system.
 Vitamin B6 plays a vital role in maintaining a healthy immune system by affecting functions such as cell multiplication and antibody production.
 Many different aspects of the immune system are affected by vitamin B6 deficiency including the quality and quantity of antibodies and the number of white blood cells.
-Vitamin B12 deficiency leads to reduced numbers of white blood cells which causes increased susceptibility to infection.
+Vitamin B12 deficiency leads to reduced numbers of white blood cells which cause increased susceptibility to infection.
 Biotin deficiency also affects the functioning of the immune system.
-Pantothenic acid is necessary for the synthesis of antibodies and is also involved in wound-healing.
-Supplements have been used to boost immunity during viral infections and to speed up wound-healing.
+Pantothenic acid is necessary for the synthesis of antibodies and is also involved in wound healing.
+Supplements have been used to boost immunity during viral infections and to speed up wound healing.

 Iron is involved in the maintenance of a healthy immune system and the immune response can be impaired in iron-deficient people.
 Chronic yeast infections and herpes infections may be more common in people who are iron-deficient.
 Certain types of immune cells rely on iron to generate the oxidative reactions that allow these cells to kill off bacteria and other pathogens.
 When iron levels are low, these cells cannot function properly.